Access to recent archival material

 - students must attach a confirmation letter from their academic advisor

-In the context of a party’s right to inspect, the petition may be decided by the archive possessing the material.
+In the context of a party’s right to inspect, the application may be decided by the archive possessing the material.

 As a general rule, access to a certain set of confidential data is granted for a limited period, e.g. for three years.
 It is then assumed that the relevant project will be completed within the given time frame.
 If the task takes longer, a petition for renewal must be submitted.

-Denied petitions may always be appealed to the superior authority.
+Denied applications may always be appealed to the superior authority.
 Decisions made by the Director General are appealed to the Ministry of Cultural Affairs.